World Hijab Day – February 1, 2027

 World Hijab Day FAQs

-Is the hijab a must in Islam?
+Is wearing a hijab mandatory in Islam?

 How to Observe World Hijab Day